evendoom/jammers/README.md

 * The following article helped me to create autoresize textareas that I used on my modal windows: https://www.geeksforgeeks.org/how-to-create-auto-resize-textarea-using-javascript-jquery/

-* The code for this JS tutorial in W3 Schools was used on my project as an autocomplete function for the 'Country' input on the Register page: https://www.w3schools.com/howto/howto_js_autocomplete.asp
+* The code on this JS tutorial was used on my project as an autocomplete function for the 'country' input on the Register page: https://www.w3schools.com/howto/howto_js_autocomplete.asp

 * This video tutorial by 'Pretty Printed' on YouTube taught me how to upload images to MongoDB using Flask: https://www.youtube.com/watch?v=DsgAuceHha4